 1. Each pit which was constructed prior to January 20, 1986, is an existing pit.
-Use of an existing pit is prohibited unless the operator has reported that pit to the Office of Conservation by July 20, 1986, according to the requirements of this Paragraph.
+Use of an existing pit is prohibited unless the operator has reported that pit to the Office of a. for each existing pit to be utilized in the operation of oil and gas facilities, the information requested in §305.D.1-8 below;

+Conservation by July 20, 1986, according to the requirements of this Paragraph.
 Notification shall contain the information requested below.
 Pits closed prior to January 20, 1986, are not considered existing pits.